christianhelle/curlgenerator/src/CurlGenerator/README.md

         --authorization-header <HEADER>                         Authorization header to use for all requests
         --content-type <CONTENT-TYPE>      application/json     Default Content-Type header to use for all requests
         --base-url <BASE-URL>                                   Default Base URL to use for all requests.
 Use this if the OpenAPI spec doesn't explicitly specify a server URL
-        --output-type <OUTPUT-TYPE>        OneRequestPerFile    OneRequestPerFile generates one .http file per request.
-OneFile generates a single .http file for all requests
+        --output-type <OUTPUT-TYPE>        OneRequestPerFile    OneRequestPerFile generates one .ps1 file per request.
+OneFile generates a single .ps1 file for all requests
         --azure-scope <SCOPE>                                   Azure Entra ID Scope to use for retrieving Access Token for Authorization header
         --azure-tenant-id <TENANT-ID>                           Azure Entra ID Tenant ID to use for retrieving Access Token for Authorization header
 ```